Pellissier Building and Wiltern Theatre: History

 After a four-year renovation the Wiltern Theatre opened again to the public on May 1, 1985, with performances by the Alvin Ailey American Dance Theater company.
 Bill Graham Presents was retained to provide the oversight of the theater booking and operations.
 The Wiltern was operated as a producing theater, and hosted its own live performances and those sponsored by Avalon Attractions, Goldenvoice, Concerts West, Universal Concerts, Timeless Entertainment, and many others, and was used for many televised events, commercial filming and feature film locations.

 On August 7, 1985, Tom Petty and the Heartbreakers played a show at the theater, and most of the live show was subsequently used for Petty's first official live release Pack Up the Plantation: Live!
 The concert was also filmed.

 The Wiltern originally seated 2,344.
 Subsequent modifications in 2002 removed the 1,200 permanent seats on the ground floor to allow for a variety of configurations from a standing-room-only crowd of 2,300 to a more intimate seated arrangement holding 1850 people.
 The loge and mezzanine levels in the balcony continue to offer fixed theater seats.
 The venue remains one of the largest theaters in Los Angeles.

 SFX obtained the lease for the operation of the Wiltern in July 2000, and its successor companies Clear Channel Entertainment and Live Nation have continued to present a wide range of performances at the Wiltern.
 LG, a South Korea–based consumer electronics company, held the naming rights to the theater, which was then renamed the Wiltern LG from October 2003 until October 2006.
 Today, the theater is known familiarly as the Wiltern.

 In October 2018, Sugar Studios LA expanded its post-production facilities from the 9th floor in the Art Deco-era Wiltern Theater Tower in L.A.’s Koreatown, unveiling a dual-purpose 25-seat Dolby Atmos mix stage and 4K color DI theater on the building’s penthouse floor.

-In November 2019, Madonna played a 10-night tour of Madame-X, and was notably late to take the stage.
+In November 2019, Madonna performed 10 concerts in the venue, as part of her Madame X Tour, and was notably late to take the stage.